iainlane/argh/README.md

-Not sure what's going on here.

 This repo:

-  * Builds a static library (gofunction.a) containing an empty Go function
+  * Builds a static library (gofunction.a) from am Go package (`gofunction/`) which exports an empty Go function `GoFunction`
-  * Links that into a C library which calls the Go function
+  * Links that into a C library (`c/`) which exports a function that simply calls the empty Go funtion.
-  * Calls that from a main package

-When you run the thing it crashes:
+  * Then has a `main` package which has a function `callCFunctionWhichCallsGoFunction` that calls the C function using Cgo.
+But that function is not actually called from `main()`.

+it crashes with a segfault.

+So we have Go -> C -> Go.
+The real version of this problem is me trying to pass a Handle pointing to a logrus.Entry into C, so that the C part of my program can call the same loggers as the Go part.
+This is a simplified version of that which breaks in the same way.

+Here's the backtrace.
+It's also running in GH Actions in this repo.

 ```
 Thread 3 "main" received signal SIGSEGV, Segmentation fault.